 - Let the strawberry mixture boil, stirring occasionally, until the liquid has reduced slightly and has a syrupy consistency.
 This should take about 5-8 minutes of boiling.
 Don't reduce the liquid so much that the mixture becomes thick and jammy.

 - In a small bowl, mix the remaining cold water with the cornstarch to make a slurry, make sure all the cornstarch has incorporated in the water and there are no lumps.
 Gradually pour the cornstarch mixture into the mashed strawberries, stirring constantly but not vigorously.
 The strawberry mixture will begin to thicken almost immediately.
-Keep boiling for 1-2 minutes until it has noticeably thickened, there are big bubbles bursting on the surface, and it is no longer cloudy from the cornstarch.⅓ cup Water, 4 tablespoon Cornstarch
+Keep boiling for 1-2 minutes until it has noticeably thickened, there are big bubbles bursting on the surface, and it is no longer cloudy from the cornstarch.80 ml (⅓ cup) Water, 32 g (¼ cup) Cornstarch

-- Once the mixture has thickened, remove from the heat and stir in the lemon juice.1 tablespoon Lemon Juice
+- Once the mixture has thickened, remove from the heat and stir in the lemon juice.1 tbsp Lemon Juice

 - Let the strawberry mixture cool until it is no longer hot to the touch (about 15 minutes).
 Then, pour it over the remaining strawberries and gently stir until all the berries are evenly coated.
 It's important not to do this when the mixture is too hot, as it can cause the fresh berries to release extra juices, which will mess up the consistency of the filling.